Istio and Envoy: Deep Dive into Service Mesh Internals

 istiod

 istiod is the Istio control plane.
-It handles configuration distribution, sending routing rules and policies to Envoys.
-It manages certificates and rotates mTLS credentials for all services.
+It handles configuration distribution, sending routing rules and policies to Envoys, managing certificates, and rotating mTLS credentials for all services.

 Envoy Sidecar Injection